 We purchase automobile contracts with the intention of financing them on a long-term basis through securitizations.
 Securitizations are transactions in which we sell a specified pool of contracts to a special purpose entity of ours, which in turn issues asset-backed securities to fund the purchase of the pool of contracts from us.

 Depending on the structure of the securitization, the transaction may be treated, for financial accounting purposes, as a sale of the contracts or as a secured financing.

 We depend upon the availability of short-term warehouse credit facilities and access to long-term financing through the issuance of asset-backed securities collateralized by our automobile contracts.
 Since 1994, we have completed 53 term securitizations of approximately \$7.1 billion in contracts.
 We conducted four term securitizations in 2006, four in 2007, two in 2008, none in 2009, one in 2010 and three in 2011.
 From July 2003 through April 2008 all of our securitizations were structured as secured financings.
 The second of our two securitization transactions in 2008 (completed in September 2008) was in substance a sale of the related contracts, and is treated as a sale for financial accounting purposes.
-The remaining receivables from that September 2008 securitizations were re-securitized in September 2010 in a structure that maintained sale treatment for accounting purposes.
+The remaining receivables from that September 2008 securitization were re-securitized in September 2010 in a structure that maintained sale treatment for accounting purposes.
 During 2011, we completed three securitizations of approximately \$335.6 million in newly originated contracts.
-These securitizations were all structured as secured financings and represented our first securitizations of new contracts since 2008.
+These securitizations were were all structured as secured financings and represented our first securitizations of new contracts since 2008.

 From the fourth quarter of 2007 through the end of 2009, we observed unprecedented adverse changes in the market for securitized pools of automobile contracts.
-These changes included reduced liquidity, and reduced demand for asset-backed securities, particularly for securities carrying a financial guaranty and for securities backed by sub-prime automobile receivables.
+These changes included reduced liquidity, and reduced demand for asset-backed securities, particularly for securities carrying a financial guaranty and for securities backed by subprime automobile receivables.
 Moreover, many of the firms that previously provided financial guarantees, which were an integral part of our securitizations, suspended offering such guarantees.
 The adverse changes that took place in the market from the fourth quarter of 2007 through the end of 2009 caused us to conserve liquidity by significantly reducing our purchases of automobile contracts.
 However, since October 2009 we have gradually increased our contract purchases by utilizing one \$50 million credit facility established in September 2009 and another \$50 million term funding facility established in March 2010.
-In September 2010 we took advantage of the improvement in the market for asset-backed securities by resecuritizing the remaining underlying receivables from our unrated September 2008 securitization.
+In September 2010 we took advantage of the improvement in the market for asset-backed securities by re-securitizing the remaining underlying receivables from our unrated September 2008 securitization.
 By doing so we were able to pay off the bonds associated with the September 2008 transaction and issue rated bonds with a significantly lower weighted average coupon.
 The September 2010 transaction was our first rated term securitization since 1993 that did not utilize a financial guaranty.
 Similarly, the three securitizations we completed in 2011 were also structured without financial guarantees.
-We significantly increased our short-term contract financing resources by entering into a \$100 million credit facility in February 2011.
-Despite the improvements we have seen in the capital markets, if the trend of improvement in the markets for asset-backed securities should reverse, or should we be unable to complete term securitization(s) of automobile contracts that we now hold or those we will seek to purchase in the future, we might be required to curtail or cease our pu
+We significantly increased our short-term contract financing resources by entering into a \$100 million credit facility in December 2010 and another \$100 million credit facility in February 2011.
+Despite the improvements we have seen in the capital markets, if the trend of improvement in the markets for asset-backed securities should reverse, or should we be unable to complete term securitization(s) of automobile contracts that we now hold or those we will seek to purchase in the future, we might be required to curtail or cease our purchases of new automobile contracts, which in turn could have a material adverse effect on our operations.